vara11/mbd-bidw/Session 02/README.md

 ### Does it make sense to have a PSA (Persistent Staging Area) in your EDW (Enterprise Data Warehouse)?

 In short, **NO**.
 You can read an interesting discussion about Pros and Cons [here](https://www.hansmichiels.com/2017/02/18/using-a-persistent-staging-area-what-why-and-how/).

+### Is there a benchmark for Decision Suport Systems?

+Yes.
+Check [TCP](http://www.tpc.org/default.asp), a non-profit corporation founded to define transaction processing and database benchmarks and to disseminate objective, verifiable TPC performance data to the industry.